 Tip #5 - Avoid High Noon

 When you are first starting out, I advise that you avoid the harsh sun of midday.
 It's much harder to get good exposure at that time, as the contrast is so much more extreme.
 It's also not the most flattering of angle of light, as the light comes from directly overhead, giving your subject "racoon" eyes.

 Cloudy days are far easier to work with when starting out, just because the sun is diffused by clouds giving a softer light, but you STILL try to avoid midday, as the sun will still have some direction and you won't get the most flattering light then.
 It will also be difficult to get catchlights into the eyes - which as you know, is something we want!

 Of course, midday sun can look great too, so if you are more experienced you definitely don't have to avoid it - in fact I love the challenge of full sun these days!
 It's about starting with light that is easier to work with, before building up to more challenging types of light.

 Remember, these tips are just for beginners, so when you get more experienced, you will definitely want to branch out into learning how to conquer ALL lighting situations.
 For example, you will want to get outside in full sun and play with shadows or silhouettes, or place your subject in a patch of light to get dramatic light, or move around your subject and experiment with backlight or split lighting.
 The possibilities are truly endless!

-Don't forget to get sign up for the FREE beginners bootcamp and get actionable, linked tutorials delivered direct to your inbox.
+Don't forget to get sign up to become a Live Snap Love insider (it's free!) and as a bonus for signing up, you'll get sent the FREE beginners bootcamp with actionable, linked tutorials delivered direct to your inbox.
 Find out more about it here or just click on the image below to get started!